-This fantastic version of the popular breakfast sandwich is actually good-for-you and kids love it!
+This fantastic version of the popular breakfast sandwich is actually good for you and kids love it!
 I used one of Thomas’ Hearty Grains English Muffins, which has 5 grams of fiber.
 Plus, swapped regular eggs for just whites and added some tomatoes and onions to it, before cooking.
 Finally, a layer of lean ham or turkey ham and reduced-fat cheese.
 If you want to make this completely vegetarian, leave out the meat.
-Each hearty, breakfast treat has 237 calories, 4 grams of fat and 5 Weight Watchers Freestyle SmartPoints.
+Each hearty, breakfast treat has 237 calories, 4 grams of fat, and 5 Blue WW Freestyle SmartPoints, and 6 Green.
 Don’t be surprised if you end up making this several times a week!

 Prep Time: 8 minutes

 2 tablespoons onion, chopped

 1 Thomas’ Hearty Grains Honey Wheat English Muffin, toasted or your favorite English Muffin

 2 teaspoons reduced sugar preserves or jam (see shopping tip) use your favorite flavor